mmierzwa/mmierzwa.github.io/_posts/2017/2017-08-22-mocking-http-response-in-simple-odata-client.markdown

 }
 ```

 Remember to set the `MemoryStream.Position` property to the start of the buffer.
-Otherwise you will get exactly the same error as before but for the different reason.
+Otherwise you will get exactly the same error as before but for a different reason.

 Happy coding!